Level/abstract-level/README.md

 - `lt` (less than), `lte` (less than or equal) define the higher bound of the range to be deleted.
 Only entries where the key is less than (or equal to) this option will be included in the range.
 When `reverse=true` the order will be reversed, but the entries deleted will be the same.
 - `reverse` _(boolean, default: `false`)_: delete entries in reverse order.
 Only effective in combination with `limit`, to remove the last N records.
 - `limit` _(number, default: `-1`)_: limit the number of entries to be deleted.
 This number represents a _maximum_ number of entries and may not be reached if you get to the end of the range first.
 A value of `-1` means there is no limit.
 When `reverse=true` the entries with the highest keys will be deleted instead of the lowest keys.
-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode range options.
+- `keyEncoding`: custom key encoding for this operation, used to encode range options.

 If no options are provided, all entries will be deleted.
 The `callback` function will be called with no arguments if the operation was successful or with an `Error` if it failed for any reason.

 ### `encoding = db.keyEncoding([encoding]`

-Returns the given `encoding` as a normalized encoding object in [`level-transcoder`](https://github.com/Level/transcoder) form.
+Returns the given `encoding` argument as a normalized encoding object that follows the [`level-transcoder`](https://github.com/Level/transcoder) encoding interface.
+See [Encodings](#encodings) for an introduction.
 The `encoding` argument may be:

-- A string to select a known encoding
+- A string to select a known encoding by its name
-- An encoding object in [`level-transcoder`](https://github.com/Level/transcoder) form
+- An object that follows one of the following interfaces: [`level-transcoder`](https://github.com/Level/transcoder#encoding-interface), [`level-codec`](https://github.com/Level/codec#encoding-format), [`codecs`](https://github.com/mafintosh/codecs), [`abstract-encoding`](https://github.com/mafintosh/abstract-encoding), [`multiformats`](https://github.com/multiformats/js-multiformats/blob/master/src/codecs/interface.ts)
-- An encoding object in legacy [`level-codec` form](https://github.com/Level/codec#encoding-format)
+- A previously normalized encoding, such that `keyEncoding(x)` equals `keyEncoding(keyEncoding(x))`
-- A previously normalized encoding, such that `db.keyEncoding(x) === db.keyEncoding(db.keyEncoding(x))`
+- Omitted, `null` or `undefined`, in which case the default `keyEncoding` of the database is returned.

-- Omitted, `null` or `undefined`, in which case the default `keyEncoding` of the db is returned.
+Other methods that take `keyEncoding` or `valueEncoding` options, accept the same as above.
+Results are cached.
+If the `encoding` argument is an object and it has a name then subsequent calls can refer to that encoding by name.

-Depending on the encodings supported by an implementation, this method may return a _transcoder_ that translates the desired encoding from/to an encoding supported by the implementation.
-Such a transcoder is an encoding object like usual, of which the `encode()` and `decode()` methods accept the same input types as a non-transcoded encoding, but its `type` property will differ.
+Depending on the encodings supported by a database, this method may return a _transcoder encoding_ that translates the desired encoding from / to an encoding supported by the database.
+Its `encode()` and `decode()` methods will have respectively the same input and output types as a non-transcoded encoding, but its `name` property will differ.

-Assume that e.g. `db.keyEncoding().encode(key)` is safe to call at any time including if the store hasn't opened yet, because encodings must be stateless.
+Assume that e.g. `db.keyEncoding().encode(key)` is safe to call at any time including if the database isn't open, because encodings must be stateless.
 If the given encoding is not found or supported, a [`LEVEL_ENCODING_NOT_FOUND` or `LEVEL_ENCODING_NOT_SUPPORTED` error](#errors) is thrown.

 ### `encoding = db.valueEncoding([encoding])`

-Same as `db.keyEncoding([encoding])` except that it returns the default `valueEncoding` of the db if the `encoding` argument is omitted, `null` or `undefined`.
+Same as `db.keyEncoding([encoding])` except that it returns the default `valueEncoding` of the database if the `encoding` argument is omitted, `null` or `undefined`.

 ### `chainedBatch`